biojs/biojs.github.io/_posts/2019-01-12-continuous-deployment-using-ansible-and-travis-ci.md

 All the configuration is in the environment and the command.
 It would even be possible to have a single playbook and specify the environment like this as well.

 This enables this command to be run from anywhere.
 Except there is one problem: The private SSH key that is needed to identify with the server we are deploying to.
-Without this we aren' able to actually run commands on the remote machine, but we also don't want to move this fine anywhere but the machine it belongs to.
+Without this we aren't able to actually run commands on the remote machine, but we also don't want to move this file anywhere but the machine it belongs to.
 In this case my laptop.
 This was solved using TravisCI's `encrypt-file` utility that allows files to be checked into git and decrypted during the running of the CI scripts.

 ## Setting up automated deployments

-From the GSoC project we already had TravisCI set up on the main repos of the registry, namely the [biojs-frontend](https://github.com/biojs/biojs-frontend) and [biojs-backend](https://github.com/biojs/biojs-backend/), where we would run unit tests and require them to pass before merging code into the `master` branch.
+From the GSoC project we already had TravisCI set up on the main repos of the registry - namely the [biojs-frontend](https://github.com/biojs/biojs-frontend) and [biojs-backend](https://github.com/biojs/biojs-backend/) - where we would run unit tests and require them to pass before merging code into the `master` branch.
 The unit tests themselves are a bit lacking and could really use some contributions if you are feeling generous ;).
 But at least the infrastructure is set up.

 On the back of this it seemed sensible to add automated deployments on top of this existing CI infrastructure.
 Ideally we would like the latest changes - the current `master` branch - to be deployed to the dev platform and then manually choose the time to move the current state to be the new live system.

 This required a number of updates to the Travis configuration.
 Travis is controlled by integrating with Github and through a YAML file that is provided by every built repository.
-There it is specified what tasks Travis should carry out for this repo.
+This `travis.yml` file specifies what tasks Travis should carry out for this repo.
 In our case that was just running the unit tests.

-To enable automated deployments I moved the configuration to use Travis' staged builds.
-There is the test stage that is run on every new push to every branch and the deployment stages that are only run on new commits/pushes to the `master` and `production` branches.
+To enable automated deployments I moved the configuration file to use Travis' staged builds.
+There is a test stage that is run on every new push to every branch and deployment stages that are only run on new commits/pushes to the `master` and `production` branches.

 The big issue I encountered here is that ansible is a Python command line utility that needs to be installed and run from the CI script.
-However, some of our code is in Node.js (name the front-end and the component builder).
+However, some of our code is in Node.js (the front-end and the component builder).
 And the way that Travis works is that you choose a language and it will create runtime environment for the CI run that has the everything you need installed.
 But if the language is Node.js, Python is not installed in that environment.
 So in order to run ansible after the completion of our tests, we would need to install python and ansible plus all its dependencies as part of the CI run.
 With the CI environment taking about a minute to boot and the installation of dependencies taking another few minutes, this was an extremely time consuming and painful development process.
 And with different python versions and dependency issues I finally gave up and looked for a better solution.

 Alas, [Docker](https://www.docker.com/) to the rescue!
 I found a nice docker image ([philm/ansible_playbook](https://github.com/philm/ansible_playbook)) that has ansible installed and ready to run.
 Docker is a service that Travis supports, so all that was needed was a quick addition to the yaml file: